GeetRakala/SDRG/README.md

 ```

 ### 3. Massively Parallel Execution
-Use `parallel.sh` runs multiple instances of `run.sh` concurrently using GNU Parallel.
+Use `parallel.sh` to run multiple instances of `run.sh` concurrently using GNU Parallel.
 Edit `parallel.sh` to define your parameter ranges.

 ```bash
 # Example from parallel.sh